mateo19182/fieldNormalizer/README.md

 #### Step 2: Extract (Data Extraction)
 1. **Mapping Loading**: Field mappings are loaded from the JSON file
+2. **Path Extraction**: File paths are automatically extracted from the mappings file
-2. **Stream Processing**: Files are processed one record at a time to minimize memory usage
+3. **Stream Processing**: Files are processed one record at a time to minimize memory usage
-3. **Field Mapping**: Original headers are mapped to their normalized categories
+4. **Field Mapping**: Original headers are mapped to their normalized categories
-4. **Data Extraction**: For each record, relevant fields are extracted based on mappings
+5. **Data Extraction**: For each record, relevant fields are extracted based on mappings
-5. **Value Handling**: Multiple fields mapping to the same category are combined
+6. **Value Handling**: Multiple fields mapping to the same category are combined
-6. **Record Merging**: Records with the same email address are merged
+7. **Record Merging**: Records with the same email address are merged
-7. **Deduplication**: Duplicate records are removed
+8. **Deduplication**: Duplicate records are removed
-8. **NULL Handling**: NULL values are ignored
+9. **NULL Handling**: NULL values are ignored
-9. **JSONL Output**: Records are written to output in JSONL format in batches
+10. **JSONL Output**: Records are written to output in JSONL format in batches

 ### Memory-Efficient Processing